waiwera/waiwera/doc/user/setup_source_networks.rst

 Reinjector overflow
 -------------------

-If there is more fluid entering a reinjector than can be delivered through its outputs (i.e. the input separated water or steam flow is greater than the sum of its corresponding outputs), then there will be some left over.
+If there is more fluid entering a reinjector than can be delivered through its outputs (i.e. the input separated water or steam (condensate) flow is greater than the sum of its corresponding outputs), then there will be some left over.
 This is handled by the reinjector's "overflow".

 Unlike :ref:`reinjector_outputs`, the reinjector overflow handles both separated water and steam overflows (i.e. there are not separate overflows for water and steam).
 The overflow flow rates can be monitored or post-processed via their values in the Waiwera output (see :ref:`reinjector_file_output`).